johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     Don't need paella, no \
     I don't even really know what that is
   commentary: |
     Well.
-This guy knows *exactly* what he's doing with a song called “*Eurodaddy*”, doesn't he?
+This guy knows *exactly* what he’s doing with a song called “*Eurodaddy*”, doesn't he?
 Filth.

     I'm not sure this joke really lands in its native tongue, but [the lyrics, translated from Dutch to English](https://eurovision.tv/participant/joost-klein-2024 ), are a fun read for this one.